Building The Great Wall of China remains one of the most incredible feats of engineering the world has ever seen.

 - Which period of time/dynasty?

 Throughout the centuries, construction techniques naturally grew more advanced as different dynasties repaired and built on the earlier walls.

 In fact, a careful study of the history of the Great Wall of China alone can provide good answers to the question how was the Great Wall of China built.
 It’s an interesting look at the evolution of Chinese construction design and methods.

-Most people conjure up images of the mighty stone edifices near Beijing.
-These modern Ming-era walls were built during the 15th and 16th centuries and are by far the most impressive (and of course, most visited and photographed).
+- The Modern Great Wall: Most people conjure up images of the mighty stone edifices near Beijing.
+These modern Ming-era walls were built during the 15th and 16th centuries and are by far the most impressive and reflect the most advanced construction techniques and materials.

-But those walls reflect much more advanced construction materials and techniques.
-The early sections of the Wall–first built 2,000 years ago—were naturally much less sophisticated and sturdy.
+- The Early Great Wall: The early sections of the Wall, first built 2,000 years ago, were naturally much less sophisticated and sturdy.
 The vast majority of these early sections of the wall have disappeared after so many centuries of erosion.